 Just AnnouncedWhat business results are possible when you redesign jobs?
 In “Job Quality is a Pathway to Alpha,” IRC4HR is funding development of educational materials and an information campaign to raise awareness of the evidence base regarding the power of improving jobs to generate above-market returns (alpha).

-Let us know what aspects of human resources need to be studied.
+Let us know what aspects of human relations in the workplace need to be studied.

 What should be next in human resources and organizational research?

 Let us know what questions, challenges, and trends you would like to see examined by new research or explored via webcasts and seminars.

 Leaders today are struggling to create workplaces that attract and retain employees who feel engaged and empowered.
 At the same time, leaders face a future defined by agile, interdependent networks of organizations and stakeholders.
 Both challenges require a shift from traditional top-down, siloed, “ego-system” business practices.

 8th August 2022How to solve today’s talent challenges—and prepare for tomorrow’s business opportunities